 WHAT ARE CATARACTS?

-Cataracts are one of the most common eye conditions treated by ophthalmologists and usually occur as part of the normal aging process.
-Delaware Eye Center’s surgeons make cataract surgery one of the safest of surgeries.
+Cataracts are one of the most common eye conditions treated by an ophthalmologist and usually occur as part of the normal aging process.
+Delaware Eye Center’s surgeons make eye cataract surgery one of the safest of surgeries.

 A cataract is a clouding of the eye’s natural crystalline lens.
 The lens is responsible for focusing light and producing clear, sharp images.
 When we were younger, the lens was clear, but as we age, it begins to harden and become cloudy.
 The cloudy lens diminishes the quality of vision.

 • Difficulty reading

 • Dulling of colors

 • Trouble driving at night

 • Difficulty reading fine print

 The exact cause of a cataract is often unknown.
 Most often, a cataract is simply part of the aging process, however medications, diseases such as diabetes and heart disease and environmental factors can all play a role.
 Some additional reasons cataracts may form include

 • Hereditary issues